By Jodi Walsh, Guest Contributor

 Standard work can be defined as: “a purposeful articulation, of the current state of the work, with a focus on achieving an intended outcome, while providing a baseline for continuous improvement.”

-Key concepts in the definition include:
+The three important concepts in the definition are:

 - Purposeful Articulation